KabodGarments/triangle-tracker/README.md

 # About / Synopsis

-* A simple Triangle Tracker application that collects user input via a form and returns the type of triangle such input creates to the user
+* A simple Triangle Tracker application created by Kabod Garments that collects user input via a form and returns the type of triangle such input creates to the user
 * Project status: working/prototype

 # Table of contents

-Access all the information here https://github.com/KabodGarments/triangle-tracker
+Access the Application here file:///home/nicholaswaweru/Desktop/triangle-tracker/index.html Access all the information here https://github.com/KabodGarments/triangle-tracker

 # Installation